-Post-baccalaureate non-degree seeking students are students who have completed a baccalaureate or equivalent degree or higher and would like to continue taking courses for personal or professional enrichment.
+Post-baccalaureate non-degree seeking students are students who have completed a baccalaureate or equivalent degree or higher from a regionally accredited institution and would like to continue taking courses for personal or professional enrichment.
 These students will be admitted unconditionally upon receipt of official transcripts.